-All of the Claws cowered before the leader, and the Meowth turned to the rest of his gang, conversing in shrill mewls, and commanded them to stand in formation around him, hissing at Curio.
+All of the Claws cowered before the leader, and the Meowth turned to the rest of his gang, conversing in shrill mewls.
+Finally, he commanded them to stand in formation around him, hissing at Curio.

 "Ya-ya can't threaten us, who d'ya think you are, ya dumbass!
 My Claws will tear ya to shreds and-" He gasped as Curio held the bag over the fire.

 "Come on, I ain't got all night.
 Oh!
-Maybe you need something to motivate you.
+Maybe you need a little push.
 How's this, then?"

 Curio stepped back and outstretched her metal arm towards the group, giving them a full view of the palm of her hand which had a red spot in the middle of it.
-The gang kept their eyes tracked on the movement of her hand as she aimed it at them, until the red spot opened like a gate, revealing its metallic insides.
+The gang tracked the movements of her hand as she aimed it at them, until the red spot opened like a gate, revealing its metallic insides.
 Then, a blue ball of energy grew from the inside of it.
-The gang behind the Meowth screamed at the sight, backing further and further away from their leader, who looked as though he would collapse.
+The other Claws screamed at the sight, backing further and further away from their shaking leader.

 "Wanna see what this arm can do?"